wheaten/mpd_oled_dev/doc/X86-install_volumio3_source.md

 These instructions are written as a guide to install mpd_oled from source on Volumio 3 with x86 arcitecture (Intel).
 Using a [DollaTek CH341A USB naar UART/IIC/SPI/TTL/ISP Adapter EPP/MEM parallelle converter](https://www.amazon.nl/gp/product/B07DJZDRKG).
 This is the only type I've tested.
+Full CAVA only for a 128x64 pixel screen

 ## Base system